huggingface/blog/stackllama.md

 where \\( r \\) is the reward from the reward model and  \\( \operatorname{KL}(x,y) \\) is the KL-divergence between the current  policy and the reference model.

 Once more, we utilize `peft` for memory-efficient training, which offers an extra advantage in the RLHF context.
-Here, the reference model and policy share the same base, which we load in 8-bit and freeze during training.
+Here, the reference model and policy share the same base, the SFT model, which we load in 8-bit and freeze during training.
 We exclusively optimize the policy's LoRA weights using PPO while sharing the base model's weights.

 ```python
 for epoch, batch in tqdm(enumerate(ppo_trainer.dataloader)):